Harper homers in third straight game to lead Phillies to win

 Machado went 1-for-4 with a strikeout while also making an error and got serenaded by Phillies fans with chants of “We got Harper!
 We got Harper!”

-San Digeo has lost four of five.
+Josh Naylor had three hits for San Digeo, which has lost four of five.

 After the Padres pulled within 5-3 with three runs in the sixth, Harper put Philadelphia ahead by five with an opposite-field drive to left off Michel Baez in the bottom of the frame.
 It wasn’t as majestic as his booming, walkoff grand slam in Thursday’s 7-5 win over the Cubs, but it was plenty to clear the wall to give Harper 26 home runs and 90 RBIs.